Need Help Finding Property?

 1. When was the purchase contract signed?

-2. Is the property a new build or established?
+2. Is the property new or established?

 3. Which best describes the deal?